Butter Pecan Cake

 To make the frosting:

-Melt 2 tablespoons butter in a large skillet.
-Add pecans and cook over medium heat, stirring occasionally, until toasted – about 10 minutes.
+- Melt 2 tablespoons butter in a large skillet.
+Add the pecans and cook over medium heat, stirring occasionally, until toasted – about 10 minutes.
 Remove from heat and cool completely.

-Beat cream cheese and 1/2 cup butter at medium speed until creamy.
-Gradually add sugar.
+- Using an electric mixer on medium speed, beat the cream cheese and 1/2 cup butter until creamy.
+Gradually add the sugar.
 Beat until light and fluffy.
-Stir in buttered pecans and vanilla.
+Stir in the buttered pecans and vanilla.
 Cover and chill at least 1 hour.

 To make the cake:

-Place white chocolate in a bowl and pour boiling water over it, stirring until smooth.
+- Place the white chocolate in a bowl and pour boiling water over it, stirring until smooth.
 Set aside to cool.

-Preheat oven to 350°.
-Grease three 9-inch round cake pans and line with wax paper.
-Grease and flour wax paper.
+- Preheat oven to 350°F. Grease three 9-inch round cake pans and line with wax paper.
+Grease and flour the wax paper.

-Using an electric mixer on medium speed, beat butter until creamy.
-Gradually add sugar, beating well.
-Add egg yolks, one at a time, beating after each addition.
-Stir in melted white chocolate and vanilla.
+- Using an electric mixer on medium speed, beat the butter until creamy.
+Gradually add the sugar, beating well.
+Add the egg yolks, one at a time, beating after each addition.
+Stir in the melted white chocolate and vanilla.

-Combine buttermilk and baking soda.
-Add flour to butter mixture, alternating with buttermilk mixture.
-Begin and end with flour.
+- Combine the buttermilk and baking soda.
+Add the flour to the butter mixture, alternating with the buttermilk mixture.
+Begin and end with the flour.
 Mix at low speed after each addition until blended.

-Beat egg whites to stiff peaks.
+- Beat the egg whites to stiff peaks.
 Gently fold into batter.
-Pour batter evenly into prepared pans.
+Pour the batter evenly into the prepared pans.

-Spread frosting between layers and on the top and sides of cake.
+- Spread the frosting between layers and on the top and sides of cake.
 Garnish, if desired.
+Store in refrigerator.

 This is indeed a 3-layer cake, despite the fact that I only used 2 layers.
 That just made for a higher frosting to cake ratio!